TheDhejavu/the-crypto-project/README.md

 As a Miner

-    demon startnode --port <PORT> --mineraddress <MINER_ADDRESS> --miner --instanceid <INSTANCE_ID>
+    demon startnode --port <PORT> --address <MINER_ADDRESS> --miner --instanceid <INSTANCE_ID>

 As a fullnode

     demon startnode --port <PORT>  --fullnode --instanceid <INSTANCE_ID>

-The minerAddress, fullnode, miner and port Flags are optional if this flags already exist in the `.env` file
+The address, fullnode, miner and port Flags are optional if this flags already exist in the `.env` file

 ## Project Setup